 It will enable your girls to get exercise which is ideal for maintaining a healthy flock.
 It’s best to get the three pack so your hens can all enjoy in the fun.

-- You can also let it roll on the ground, providing different entertainment
+When you hang this, it keeps the lettuce/cabbage off the ground and out of the dirt.
+You can also let it roll on the ground, providing different entertainment.

-- Easy to open and close; quick to refill as needed
+The veggie ball is easy to open and close.
+It’s quick to refill as needed.
+It’s sturdy.

-- Sturdy design gives them hours of playing and snacking
+And its design gives them hours of playing and snacking.

-- Easily holds a head of lettuce or cabbage.
-Can include zucchini, kale, spinach or stalks of broccoli, etc.
+Being it measures 7 inches in diameter, it easily holds a head of lettuce or cabbage.
+For variety, you can change it to include zucchini, kale, spinach or stalks of broccoli, etc.

 Precision Pet Chicken Treat Ball

-- Durable metal coated with red, rust resistant finish
+It is durable metal coated with red, rust resistant finish.

 Lixit Chicken Toy

-- Durable material makes it resistant to pecking and inclement weather
+- The durable material makes it resistant to pecking and inclement weather.

 The Chicken Swing – Foul Play Products